mesosphere/dcos-docs-site/pages/dkp/konvoy/2.2/Install/index.md

 1. Install with default settings.

 1. Verify you have valid **CLOUD PROVIDER security credentials** to deploy the cluster on that platform.
-This step is not required if you are installing Konvoy on an on-premises environment.
+This step is not required if you are installing DKP on an on-premises environment.
 For information about installing in an on-premises environment, see [Install on-premises](../install/install-onprem).

 1. Create a directory for storing state information for your cluster by running the following commands: